RobinBKing/PingPong/README.md

 The application can be installed by cloning the project from GitHub.

 ## Technology used:
-Application: JavaScript, jQuery, HTML5, CSS3
+Application: JavaScript, jQuery, HTML5, CSS3, bootstrap
 Testing: Mocha, Chai

 ###Leagal: